Research projects

 How to apply

-Interviews will be held online with an interview panel comprising of project supervisory team members from the host university where the project is based.
-Where the project involves external supervisors from university partners or industry sponsors then representatives from these partners may form part of the interview panel and your supplementary application form will be shared with them (with the guaranteed interview scheme section removed).
+First-round interviews will be held online during early to mid-February 2026.
+The interview panel will comprise the project supervisory team members from the host university where the project is based, plus a representative of the CDT.
+Where the project involves external supervisors from university partners or industry sponsors then representatives from these partners may form part of the interview panel and your application documents will be shared with them (with the guaranteed interview scheme section of the supplementary application form removed).

 If you have any queries about this project, please contact Professor Robert M Dorrell via auracdt@hull.ac.uk.